 Sparki has a gripper, useful for grabbing and moving objects.

-The gripper is rack and pinion mechanism driven by a stepper motor, the same kind of motor used to move Sparki’s wheels.
+The gripper is a rack and pinion mechanism driven by a stepper motor, the same kind of motor used to move Sparki’s wheels.
 The stepper motor’s shaft has a pinion attached, which drives a rack.
 Moving the motor in one direction opens the gripper, while moving the motor in the other direction closes it:

 Programming the Gripper